In the early days of SEO, even before Google existed, web ranking was heavily based on keyword usage within the page’s content.

-- Normal Site Navigation: Links that are usually located in a top bar menu, sidebar menu, and in the footer that exist on all pages.
-This is usually built upon your site architecture, on how topics are categorized and subcategorized to build out topics and subtopics from general to specific pages.
+Normal Site Navigation: Links that are usually located in a top bar menu, sidebar menu, and in the footer that exists on all pages.
+This is usually built upon your site architecture and how topics are categorized and subcategorized to build out topics and subtopics from general to specific pages.

 Outbound Link Focus: Just Appear Natural